Industrious Entry 11 of 37

 Run the reality test: what facts must be faced without exaggeration or denial?

-Run the reciprocity test: who is affected by how you respond to this difficulty?
+Run the reciprocity test: who is affected by how you respond to this difficulty, and what mutual steadiness would you owe if roles were reversed?

 Run the integrity test: does your response match the person you claim to be?